partialtable/reviews-backend/README.md

 ### Arango Schema | Document Orientated
 > https://drive.google.com/file/d/1W09TmoVWVerEpRorfIEbg4AZ5j-DF_MA/view?usp=sharing

-### 4. Set up Postgres on new Machine
+### 4. Set up Postgres on a new Machine
 > Please run the commands in the following order!

-> Note the 3rd command is not verified.
+> Note the 3rd command path is not verified.
+(All CSV Will be in root folder of the project)

  * 1 In Bash/Zsh | `npm run init-postgres`
  * 2 In Bash/Zsh | `npm run start-postgres`